About Escape Rooms

 So how do you create an escape room for youth ministry?
 Here are some tips.

 Define the theme.
+Start with a theme when you create an escape room.
 You want your theme to be fun and not too scholarly.
 So if you are focusing on a gospel story, your theme could be a couple trying to plan their wedding.
 But don’t necessarily tell the youth the whole theme.
 That would give too much away.
 They don’t need to know that the name of the town which the couple lives in is Cana.

 Come up with a list of objects which relate to your theme.
 About 10 objects is a good number for a standard escape room.
 If your theme is about the wedding at Cana, maybe you need some flowers (this is a wedding), a chair for the banquet hall, some containers for water and wine, etc.